Facebook Carousel Ads: The Complete Guide For Better Results with Ads

-There’s been a lot of talk lately about Facebook launching a new type of ad: the carousel ad.
+Back in 2015, Facebook launched a revolutionary new type of ad: the carousel ad.
 You might have seen them around your news feed.

-Facebook multi product ads are a new type of Facebook ad format that enables advertisers to display 3 (to 5) products or images within a single ad unit.
+Facebook carousel ads are a type of Facebook ad format that enables advertisers to display 3 (to 10) products or images within a single ad unit.
 Each product or image has its description and link that takes people to a landing page.

 Here’s what they look like (ad examples from Facebook):

 It is only available for the news feed, both on mobile and desktop.
 Mobile users can swipe to their hearts’ content, while desktop users can move between images by clicking on the left or right arrows.

 Pro tip: Facebook also gives you the opportunity to automatically optimise the images in your carousel ads.
 You just upload a bunch of features and Facebook will automatically choose the best ones to feature on the ad, based on performance.
 Easy!

 What are the carousel ad specifications?

 Here is what are the recommended design specs for carousel ads, for the ads to be properly shown on all devices (and to no be disapproved):

 - The images should be 600 x 600 pixels at least (square)

 - Post/Ad text should be around 90 characters